brando90/brandomiranda/home.md

 in the department of Computer Science.
 Previously he has been a graduate student at [University of Illinois Urbana-Champaign](https://illinois.edu/), Research Assistant at MIT's
 [Center for Brain Minds and Machines (CBMM)](https://cbmm.mit.edu/), and graduate student at the [Massachusetts Institute of Technology (MIT)](https://mit.edu/).
-Miranda's research interests lie in the field of meta-learning, foundation models for theorem proving, and human & brain inspired Artificial Intelligence (AI).
+Miranda's research interests lie in data-centric machine learning for foundation models, meta-learning, machine learning for theorem proving, and human & brain-inspired Artificial Intelligence (AI).
 Miranda completed his Master of Engineering in Electrical Engineering and Computer Science under the supervision of [Professor Tomaso Poggio](https://mcgovern.mit.edu/profile/tomaso-poggio/) -- where he did research on Deep Learning Theory.
 Miranda has been the recipient of several awards,